Graduate Student Scholarship/Financial Aid Process:

 Dissertation Research Support

 Dissertation research support is available from both the School and the University to help defray the expenses of dissertation research.
-Doctoral students planning to begin their dissertation should investigate direct and indirect funding opportunities through their departments, the Office of Academic Affairs, the Research Support Center and other research centers on and off campus.
+PhD students planning to begin their dissertation should investigate direct and indirect funding opportunities through their departments, the Office of Academic Affairs, the Research Support Center and other research centers on and off campus.